 Recommendations for Churches

-Our research showed overwhelmingly that children’s workers and parents alike are feeling frustrated and exhausted by the demands of the pandemic.
-Many have felt ill-equipped and at a loss to know how to minister amongst children and families amid all of the restrictions.
+Our research showed overwhelmingly that children’s workers and parents alike have found the pandemic to be frustrating, exhausting and at times isolating.
+Many have felt ill-equipped and at a loss to know how to minister amongst children and families through these changing times.
 Some key things which are emerging as very important:

 - Intentionally and deliberately listen to families for their needs (spiritual and otherwise!).

-Here are a few things that worked well when producing online content:
+Here are a few things that we have noticed during the pandemic: